astronomer/docs/learn/testing-airflow.md

 </Tabs>

 You can run the `.test()` method on all tasks in an individual DAG by executing `python <path-to-dag-file>` from the command line within your Airflow environment.
-You would execute this locally if you are running a standalone Airflow instance, or within the Scheduler container if you are running Airflow in Docker.
+You can also run this command locally if you are running a standalone Airflow instance, or within the scheduler container if you are running Airflow in Docker.

 Astro CLI users can use the `.test()` method by running: